-Freedom of Information in the EU: Statewatch site with all the background news and documents on access to documents plus a new Observatory on case law
+Freedom of Information in the EU: Statewatch site with all the background news and documents on access to documents since 1992

 Secret Europe: Full background documentation and analysis on access to EU documents, openness & secrecy in the EU.
 Including "Essays for an Open Europe" and the ongoing "Call for an Open Europe"

-Observatory on adoption of the new Regulation on access to EU documents: Statewatch Observatory on the adoption of the new Regulation on access to EU documents: all the documentation from the Council of the European Union, the European Parliament and the European Commission leading to the new Regulation on citizens' access to EU documents.
+Observatory on adoption of the 2001 Regulation on access to EU documents: Statewatch Observatory on the adoption of the 2001 Regulation on access to EU documents: all the documentation from the Council of the European Union, the European Parliament and the European Commission leading to the new Regulation on citizens' access to EU documents.

 Observatories on justice and home affairs (SEMDOC)

 SEMDOC (Statewatch European Monitoring and Documentation Centre, launched in 1997).
 This is a website devoted to justice and home affairs and civil liberties in the European Union and carries comprehensive full-text documentation and analyses.
 It is a subscriber site with a small annual charge.
 It also includes the monthly Statewatch European Monitor, a dedicated publication covering all developments in the subject area.

 Access SEMDOC and SEMDOC "e-library" archive (1976-2000).
 It contains:

 Legislative Observatory containing text, background and status of every measures adopted, proposed or forthcoming under the justice and home affairs.
 It also covers international JHA treaties, case law and other relevant proposals from the 'mainstream' EC treaty.
 There is also an archive containing the text and status of all binding JHA measures adopted during the Maastricht period (Nov 1993-April 1999).